Bruno Latour

 Latour is best known for his books We Have Never Been Modern (1991; English translation, 1993), Laboratory Life (with Steve Woolgar, 1979) and Science in Action (1987).
 Although his studies of scientific practice were at one time associated with social constructionist approaches to the philosophy of science, Latour diverged significantly from such approaches.
-He was best known for withdrawing from the subjective/objective division and re-developing the approach to work in practice.
+He was best known for withdrawing from the subjective/objective division and redeveloping the approach to work in practice.
 Latour said in 2017 that he is interested in helping to rebuild trust in science and that some of the authority of science needs to be regained.
 Along with Michel Callon, Madeleine Akrich, and John Law, Latour is one of the primary developers of actor–network theory (ANT), a constructionist approach influenced by the ethnomethodology of Harold Garfinkel, the generative semiotics of Algirdas Julien Greimas, and (more recently) the sociology of Émile Durkheim's rival Gabriel Tarde.

 Biography

 Latour was related to a well-known family of winemakers from Burgundy known as Maison Louis Latour, but was not associated with the similarly named Château Latour estate in Bordeaux.